-Military pilots can prepare their flight charts faster and with greater accuracy, thanks to FalconViewTM, a laptop computer-based system project begun in 1992 at GTRI.
+Military pilots can prepare their flight charts faster and with greater accuracy, thanks to FalconViewTM, a laptop computer-based system project that began in 1992 at GTRI.
 FalconView replaces hand-drawn mission maps with high-resolution graphics displayed on a laptop computer screen carried onboard the aircraft.

 FalconView has also been adapted to non-military uses.
 The U.S. Forest Service has relied on it to plot large forest fires and plan the release of flame-retardant chemicals onto affected areas.

-FalconView was used by the U.S. Navy to map whale sightings for an environmental study.
+The U.S. Navy used FalconView to map whale sightings for an environmental study.
 It also serves as the primary geographic display system for the Airship Whale Search Network.